-Honey bees are a vital component of our food system because they pollinate many of the crops that humans consume.
-Over 100 vital crops in our food system are pollinated entirely or in part by bees.
-Some of these crops include: potatoes, broccoli, cotton, apples, beans, cherries, and tomatoes.
+Honey bees are a vital component of our food system because they pollinate many of the crops humans consume.
+Over 100 vital crops in our food system are pollinated entirely or in part by bees, including potatoes, broccoli, cotton, apples, beans, cherries, and tomatoes.
 Concurringly, bee colonies have noticeably declined in the past five years, as a result, agricultural production is suffering.

 Does this sound familiar?
 In 1962, marine biologist and conservationist Rachel Carson published her book Silent Spring.
 This book highlighted the detrimental effects of pesticides on the environment but received backlash from corporations and scientists in the agricultural chemical industry.
 People tried to discredit her work, but Silent Spring became widely acclaimed and is said to be a book that kicked off the modern environmental movement.

 Similarly, Dr. Lundgren published his research about the highly toxic pesticide called neonicotinoids in the Journal of Pest Science and he has since been scrutinized by pesticide companies and other scientists.
 His research shows that neonicotinoids are the most widely used insecticide as a result of their long-term effectiveness against insects.
 Neonicotinoids are absorbed by the plant and can then be found in the nectar or pollen.
 So, if bees have direct contact, residue contact, or contact with contaminated nesting material or areas, they could be at great risk.